Real Tennis World Championship: Men's singles

+World men's singles champions

 Men's doubles

-The men's doubles title is earned in a tournament, played off among the sport's eight top-ranked pairings.
+The men's doubles title is earned in a tournament with the sport's four top-ranked pairings (changed down from eight in 2022).
 Competed every odd-numbered year, it is hosted in rotation among the countries with active courts in the following order: the United Kingdom, Australia, France, and the United States.
-The championship match uses a best of 9 sets format.
+The championship match uses a best of nine sets format.

 After the first championship was won by Tim Chisholm and Julian Snow, the title was won and then defended five times by singles world champion Rob Fahey and Steve Virgona.
 They lost their title in the final set of the final match in 2015, in a championship held at Prested Hall (UK).

-The title now belongs to Camden Riviere and Tim Chisholm, who defended it successfully in the latest World Championship that took place in January 2019 in Hobart (Australia).
+The title now belongs to Camden Riviere and Tim Chisholm.

 Women's singles

-Unlike the men's singles title, the women's title is earned in a tournament.
-The title holder must win her way through the draw for the right to defend the championship.
+Unlike the men's singles title, the women's title is earned in a tournament: the title holder must win her way through the draw for the right to defend the championship.

 The championship tournament is held every odd-numbered year.
-Since 2011 the title has been held by Claire Fahey (née Vigrass).
+Since 2011, the title has been held by Claire Fahey (née Vigrass).